BrianHenryIE/bh-wc-checkout-rate-limiter/README.md

 ## Notes

 The correct way to address this problem for most people is with a captcha.
 We were not using captcha because when we enabled a captcha, customers could not checkout.
-Ultimately, this was a problem with [WooCommerce Anti-Fraud](https://woocommerce.com/products/woocommerce-anti-fraud/), a plugin with a litany of issues, and no effort to address them.
+Ultimately, this was a problem with [WooCommerce Anti-Fraud](https://woocommerce.com/products/woocommerce-anti-fraud/), a plugin with a litany of issues.

 Additionally, if you use Cloudflare, the logical thing would be to use [Cloudflare's rate limiting](https://www.cloudflare.com/rate-limiting/):